Audrey Hepburn: 1929–1938: Family and early childhood

-Hepburn's parents were married in Batavia, Dutch East Indies, in September 1926.
-At the time, Ruston worked for a trading company, but soon after the marriage, the couple moved to Europe, where he began working for a loan company; reportedly tin merchants MacLaine, Watson and Company in London.
+Ella and Joseph married in Batavia in 1926.
+Joseph was working for a trading company at the time.
+Soon after the marriage, the couple moved to Europe, where he began working for a loan company; reportedly tin merchants MacLaine, Watson, and Company in London.
 After a year in London, they moved to Brussels, where he had been assigned to open a branch office.
-After three years of spending time travelling between Brussels, Arnhem, The Hague and London, the family settled in the suburban Brussels municipality of Linkebeek in 1932.
+After three years spent travelling between Brussels, Arnhem, The Hague and London, the family settled in the suburban Brussels municipality of Linkebeek in 1932.
 Hepburn's early childhood was sheltered and privileged.
-Her multinational background was enhanced through her travelling between three countries with her family due to her father's job.
+Due to Joseph's job, the family travelled back and forth among three countries, enhancing her multinational background.

-In the mid-1930s, Hepburn's parents recruited and collected donations for the British Union of Fascists (B.U.F).
-Her mother met Adolf Hitler and wrote favourable articles about him for the B.U.F.
-Joseph left the family abruptly in 1935 after a "scene" in Brussels when Adriaantje (as she was known in the family) was six; later she often spoke of the effect on a child of being "dumped" as "children need two parents".
-Joseph left the family and moved to London, where he became more deeply involved in Fascist activity and never visited his daughter abroad.
-Hepburn later professed that her father's departure was "the most traumatic event of my life".
-That same year, her mother moved with Hepburn to her family's estate in Arnhem; her half-brothers Alex and Ian (then 15 and 11) were sent to The Hague to live with relatives.
-Joseph wanted her to be educated in England, so in 1937, Hepburn was sent to live in Kent, England, where she, known as Audrey Ruston or "Little Audrey", was educated at a small private school in Elham.
-Hepburn's parents officially divorced in 1938.
-In the 1960s, Hepburn renewed contact with her father after locating him in Dublin through the Red Cross; although he remained emotionally detached, Hepburn supported him financially until his death.
+In the mid-1930s, Ella and Joseph recruited and collected donations for the British Union of Fascists (BUF).
+Ella met Adolf Hitler and wrote favourable articles about him for the BUF.
+Joseph left the family abruptly in 1935 after a "scene" in Brussels.
+He subsequently moved to London, where he became more deeply involved in the Fascist activity and never visited Hepburn abroad.
+The same year, Ella moved to her family's estate in Arnhem with Hepburn and sent Alex and Ian to The Hague to live with relatives.
+Joseph wanted Hepburn to be educated in the United Kingdom, so in 1937, she was sent to live in Kent, where she, known as Audrey Ruston or "Little Audrey", was educated at a small private school in Elham.
+Ella and Joseph officially divorced the next year.
+Later in her life, Hepburn often spoke of the effect on a child of being "dumped" as "children need two parents"; she stated that Joseph's departure was "the most traumatic event of my life".
+In the 1960s, Hepburn renewed contact with Joseph after locating him in Dublin through the Red Cross; she supported him financially until his death although he remained emotionally detached.